DaffaAzizG/DaffaAzizG/README.md

 ---

 ## 🧠 Fun Facts
-- 🎮 I originally wanted to become a **game developer**, so my older brother bought me a programming book and sent me to **SMKN 6 Malang**.
+- 🎮 I originally wanted to become a **game developer**, so my older sister bought me a programming book and sent me to **SMKN 6 Malang**.
 - 💻 However, both the book and the lessons turned out to be about **web programming**, not game development 😅.
 - 🕹️ I started learning **game development** seriously after joining the *Game Dev Competition Indonesia* with two of my friends.
 - 🤝 At that time, I barely understood anything — but thankfully, we managed to reach **7th place** in the competition.